Bounding the tripartite-circle crossing number of complete tripartite graphs: Connection to the Harary-Hill conjecture

 The result holds for $n\geq 14$ ($q\geq 5$) by \eqref{eq:HH1}, \eqref{eq:HH2}, and $H(n)\leq \frac{1}{64}(n-1)^2(n-3)^2$:

-Finally, by \eqref{eq:HH1} and \cref{cor:improvedLower}, $\crN{3}(K_{9})=\crN{3}(K_{3,3,3})\geq 38>36=H(9)$, $\crN{3}(K_{10}) = \crN{3}(K_{3,3,4}) + 1 \geq 62 > 60 =H(10)$, and $\crN{3}(K_{13})= \crN{3}(K_{4,4,5}) + 7 \geq 227 > 225 =H(13)$. \end{proof}
+Finally, by \eqref{eq:HH1} and \cref{cor:improvedLower}, $\bcrN{3}(K_{9})=\crN{3}(K_{3,3,3})\geq 38>36=H(9)$, $\bcrN{3}(K_{10}) = \crN{3}(K_{3,3,4}) + 1 \geq 64 > 60 =H(10)$, and $\bcrN{3}(K_{13})= \crN{3}(K_{4,4,5}) + 7 \geq 229 > 225 =H(13)$. \end{proof}

-Our previous argument does not settle the cases $n=11$ and $12$.
-However, the Harary-Hill constructions for $n\leq 8$ are in fact balanced restricted 3-circle drawings.
-If we allowed for unbalanced constructions for $n \geq 8$, Theorem \ref{th:K22n} implies that
+Our previous argument does not settle the cases $n=8$, $n=11$, and $n=12$.
+The Harary-Hill constructions for $n\leq 5$ are in fact balanced restricted 3-circle drawings, and we give balanced restricted 3-circle drawings of $K_6$ and $K_7$ {in \cref{fig:3circleK6C,fig:k223}, respectively}.
+If we allow for unbalanced constructions for $n \geq 8$, {the crossing number of $\crN{3}(K_{2,2,n-4})$ given in \cref{eq:K22n}} implies that